Quality of care

 UNICEF is deeply committed to supporting infants and mothers before, during and after childbirth.
 We work across the globe to help train birth attendants and other health workers to provide emergency obstetric and newborn care.

 Our efforts strengthen health systems at the national and community levels by improving not only access to care, but also the quality of services.
 To do so, we focus on increasing the availability of water, sanitation and hygiene services, and delivering essential equipment and supplies to health facilities and communities.

-Between 2016 and 2018, 84 million newborns were delivered in UNICEF-supported health facilities in 52 countries with high newborn and maternal mortality rates.
-During the same period, UNICEF also supported the safe delivery of 2.4 million newborns in another 57 countries.
+Between 2016 and 2020, 142 million newborns were delivered in UNICEF-supported health facilities in 52 countries with high newborn and maternal mortality rates.

 In 2017, UNICEF worked with Governments and partners to establish the Network for Improving Quality of Care for Maternal, Newborn and Child Health, which aims to provide every woman and newborn with good-quality care throughout pregnancy, childbirth and the postnatal period.
 The Quality of Care Network is integral to achieving universal health coverage and the Sustainable Development Goal targets for maternal and child health.